davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 The second key thing to understand about Aave is that **it scales user balances down by the liquidity index before writing them to storage**.

-When you deposit (say) $100 DAI into Aave, your balance is not incremented by 100e18 on disk.
+When you deposit (say) $100 DAI into Aave, your balance is not incremented by 100e18 in storage.
 Rather, your balance is incremented by your deposit [_divided by_](https://github.com/aave/aave-v3-core/blob/f3e037b3638e3b7c98f0c09c56c5efde54f7c5d2/contracts/protocol/tokenization/base/ScaledBalanceTokenBase.sol#L75) the [current liquidity index](https://github.com/aave/aave-v3-core/blob/f3e037b3638e3b7c98f0c09c56c5efde54f7c5d2/contracts/protocol/libraries/logic/SupplyLogic.sol#L73).
 So if the current aPolyDAI liquidity index is
 1.083%, then your balance would be incremented by 100e18/1.01083, or ~98.93e18.
 This scaling down of balances can also